DrErfinder/SmartReload/README.md

 # SmartReload
 Automatically reload Websites during development.
 Using PHP + jQuery AJAX
 ## Description
-This script checks if changes have been made to any files on the servers Webspache.
+This script checks if changes have been made to any files on the servers Webspache periondically.
 If so, it triggers a reload of the Site (no cacheing, directly from the server).
 That way, ererytime you make a change and save your file the site wil be reloadet.
 ## Requirements
 * A Webserver with PHP.